 Some of the counterpanes are pink, and some of them are blue.—Ian Dury, ‘Hey, hey, take me away’ (1980)

 Yes, a short ‘narrative prosthesis’.
-Or, my autopathography, in 600 words.
-I was born in Glasgow in 1960, at home in the kitchen of our Cowcaddens apartment, in fact.
+Or, my autopathography, in 800 words.
+I was born in Glasgow at the start of the ’60s, at home in the kitchen of our Cowcaddens apartment, in fact.
 As a wee boy in Scotland, I was in hospital for muscle-stretching treatment on my lower limbs, including a period in a residential children’s hospital outside Glasgow called Mearnskirk.
 This was because I had poor balance and seemed to walk permanently on my toes.
 Here I stayed in the polio ward, where my bed was at the far end near the window, past the boys lying in their iron lungs for breath.
 My mother used to drive out and see me every day.
 My father actually bought me a present, and I’m told it was the first time he’d done that unprompted.
 I saw Celtic winning the European Cup on television in there.
 I remember I was put in full leg plaster casts for months at home too in the hope that my muscles would stretch and I would be able to walk normally.
 A more experimental surgical treatment was discussed but my mum said no.

 At aged 13-14, in England, I had follow-up tests at Addenbrooke’s in Cambridge and the Jenny Lind in Norwich.
 I remember being forbidden to wear platform shoes (this was the early 1970s.
 Crushed).
 Curiously, I was never really definitively diagnosed at age 6-7 or at 13-14.
 (In the 2000s my Aberdonian consultant Prof Mitchell was most puzzled that I’d never been given nerve conduction tests as a child or youth in Scotland or England.)
 A few years later, as a punk rocker, it was actually quite an asset to have an unusual gait.